thelabcat/word-search-generator/README.md

 ### I cannot copy / paste in the word entry area with right-click
 This is expected, though not intended, behavior.
 You are probably using the Tk GUI, which does not have a right-click menu by default for its Text widget.
 I may implement one in the future, but for now you will have to yse keyboard shortcuts.
 Usually, this is <kbd>Ctrl</kbd> + <kbd>C</kbd> for copy, and <kbd>Ctrl</kbd> + <kbd>V</kbd> for paste.

+### Words entered more than once only appear once in the puzzle
+This is intended behavior, and is a limitation of the algorithm.
+If you really want multiple word support, let me know.

 ## Command line options:
 This program also supports several CLI options, including running without the GUI entirely.
 The program will go into CLI mode if and only if the `words` option is specified.